Employment Inclusivity – The VR contribution to inclusivity in the workplace

-A multidisciplinary conference which aims to support and equip practitioners for the changing world of work and explore how equality, diversity and inclusion can be applied in practice.
+On Thursday 19th October we held an online multidisciplinary conference which aimed to support and equip practitioners for the changing world of work and explore how equality, diversity and inclusion can be applied in practice.

 To support the professional and personal development of practitioners To become familiar with resilience tools for practitioners and to be more resilient themselves To gain knowledge to help overcome barriers, and improve equality, diversity and inclusion in our practice To raise diversity and awareness in practice and gain insight from an expert panel with the opportunity for questions

 Practitioners, professionals and managers involved in: Vocational rehabilitation, return to work, job retention and employability HR Occupational health Case management Health and wellness Other sectors with a work, health and/or disability focus